UCL/ucl_software_carpentry/installation/install.md

 Then, go to Xcode...Preferences...Downloads... and install the command line tools option.

+Git
+---

+The XCode tools comes with Git so no need to do anything more.

 Homebrew
 --------
 [Homebrew](brew.sh) is a package manager for OSX which enables the installation of a